 Clairmont Campus residents will be re-issued door keys after they return to campus Spring 2018.

-Lock cores and keys of all Clairmont doors are set to be replaced because a University employee lost a master key for Clairmont Campus, according to a Dec.
+Lock cores and keys of all Clairmont doors are being replaced because a University employee lost a master key for Clairmont Campus, according to a Dec.
 19 email sent by Director of Housing Facilities and Operations Jonathan Cooper to Clairmont residents.

-Emory anticipates that the lock and key replacements will begin in the first two weeks of January and has contracted with outside vendors to complete the replacement lock installation, Associate Vice President for Media Relations Nancy Seideman wrote in a Dec.
-28 email to the Wheel.
-Seideman wrote that as much work as possible will be completed before the Spring 2018 semester, and the goal is to minimize the impact on residents’ daily lives.
+Emory began the lock and key replacements Jan.
+19 and has contracted with outside vendors to complete the replacement lock installation, Associate Vice President for Media Relations Nancy Seideman wrote in emails to the Wheel.
+Seideman wrote that the goal is to minimize the impact on residents’ daily lives.
 The project is “logistically very complicated,” Cooper wrote in the Dec.
 19 email.

 An internal review of the incident is underway, Seideman wrote in a Dec.
 21 email to the Wheel.
 Seideman declined to state whether Emory will take disciplinary action, noting that Emory does not comment on employee relations issues.